It is a disorder in which some muscles contract continuously.

 In a person with CP, brain damage has occurred.
-For unknown reasons, the damage tends to be in the area of the brain that controls muscle tone and movement of the arms and legs.
+For unknown reasons, the damage tends to be in the brain area that controls muscle tone and movement of the arms and legs.

 Therefore, the brains of people with CP cannot influence the amount of flexibility the muscles should have.

-The command of the muscle itself dominates the spinal cord and produces muscles that are too tight or spastic.
-People born with CP do not have limb deformities present at birth, but develop them over time.
+The command of the muscle itself dominates the spinal cord and produces forces that are too tight or spastic.
+People born with CP do not have limb deformities at birth but develop them over time.

-Spasticity of the muscles, along with limitations in stretching and using the muscles in daily activities, is a major cause of these deformities.
+Spasticity of the muscles, along with limitations in stretching and using the powers in daily activities, is a significant cause of these deformities.

 Spasticity in Multiple Sclerosis (MS)

-Spasticity is a very common symptom of MS. There are two types of spasms related to MS: flexor and extensor.
+Spasticity is a prevalent symptom of MS. There are two types of spasms related to MS: flexor and extensor.

 Flexor spasticity is an involuntary bending of the hips or knees (mainly involving the hamstring muscles in the back of the leg).

-The hips and knees bend toward the chest.
+The hips and knees bent toward the chest.
 Extensor spasticity is an involuntary stretching of the legs.
-Extensor spasticity involves the quadriceps (muscles in the front of the upper leg) and the adductors (inner thigh muscles).
+Extensor spasticity involves the quadriceps (muscles in the front of the upper portion) and the adductors (inner thigh muscles).

 The hips and knees remain straight with the legs close together or crossed at the ankles.
 Spasticity can also occur in the arms, but it is less common in people with MS.